pimterry/chai-fetch/README.md

 ## Tips

+* Remember that the assertions here are all asynchronous, so you need to `return` or `.then` or `await` on them, to ensure that your test framework waits for the result and catches failures.

 * Take a look at [http-server-mock](https://github.com/pimterry/http-server-mock) to mock your server responses.

 * If you're writing HTTP tests like this, and you're using Babel, TypeScript or just some very modern JS engines,